Banana Bread Smoothie Recipe

 Banana Bread Batter Smoothie Recipe

 Enjoy!
 As always, let me know what you did to make this smoothie your own.
-Always love feedback and hearing from my readers.
+I always love getting feedback and hearing from my readers.
 This recipe is only for one serving.

 - 1 Banana, (I prefer frozen.
 See below.)